-The idea was to leave both cameras unchanged as far as
+The idea was to leave both cameras unchanged as

-possible, but to mount them as close together as possible, to achieve a stereo
+possible, but to mount them as close together as possible, to achieve a

 base of some 75mm.
-For this, I removed the panels of the mating camera sides.
+For this, I removed the panels of the mating camera

 To couple the focusing drives of both cameras, I made a coupling piece from a focusing knob and some sheet alluminium (and, of course, two component glue).
 The part is clamped onto the focusing drive shaft of one camera and slots in one of the holes of the curved disk on the other camera.